jfmatth/K8s-flux/README.md

 # K8s-flux

+# FLUX IS NO LONGER USED FOR THIS, but the Repo is being used for ArgoCD for now.

 Using Flux CD and Flux Helm operators, I can maintain my clusters
 - Local cluster (laptop)
 - Production cluster (cluster on Digital Ocean)